 County jails process same-day bookings and release people around the clock.
 Williamson County unanimously paid $75.8 million for a site that puts that daily release population next to two campuses serving nearly 1,700 students, on a corridor with limited walkable services and no fixed transit.

-George Wagner Middle School (969 students) and Mitchell Elementary (719 students) are both approximately a third of a mile from the proposed site at 1200 CR 110.
+George Wagner Middle School (969 students) and Mitchell Elementary (719 students) are both approximately a third of a mile from the proposed site at SE Inner Loop and Southwestern Blvd.
 Together, nearly 1,700 students attend these two campuses — an 8 to 10 minute walk from the facility entrance.
 A proposed IDEA Public School campus, shown on county planning maps in the same corridor, is also about a third of a mile away.

 County jails hold individuals awaiting trial and process same-day bookings.
 Unlike state prisons, they have a daily release cadence.
 People leave at all hours.
 The operational reality of a county jail is fundamentally different from a state correctional facility.

 Georgetown City Manager David Morgan and Police Chief Cory Tchida have publicly described inmate release at the current downtown jail as a documented issue.
 Morgan called it a "dynamic" affecting the surrounding area.
 Tchida called the cycle of arrest, jail, and release a "vicious cycle."
-The CR 110 corridor offers limited walkable services and no fixed transit.
+The SE Inner Loop corridor offers limited walkable services and no fixed transit.
 Moving the facility next to two schools relocates a dynamic the city has already acknowledged, rather than resolving it.

 At the March 12, 2026 State of the City address, Georgetown City Manager David Morgan acknowledged what the current jail location creates downtown: